AUTHOR: The Dental CFO

 Choosing the Right Retirement Plan

-If you are in the process of setting up an employee retirement plan for your dental practice, the SECURE Act of 2019 provides a tax credit to eligible small business employers to help offset the cost.
+If you are in the process of setting up an employee retirement plan for your dental practice, the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019 provides a tax credit to eligible small business employers to help offset the cost.

 Standard & Itemized Deductions

-When the 2018 tax reform was enacted, it significantly reduced the number of taxpayers who itemized on their tax returns due to the $10,000 SALT cap that combined real estate taxes with state and local income taxes.
+When the 2018 tax reform was enacted, it significantly reduced the number of taxpayers who itemized on their tax returns due to the $10,000 State and Local Tax (SALT) cap that combined real estate taxes with state and local income taxes.
 With this cap, it became more advantageous for some taxpayers to take the larger standard deduction.

-With tax deductions for mortgage interest, real estate taxes, other state and local taxes, and charitable contributions effectively reduced or even eliminated for many taxpayers, more taxpayers now take the standard deduction.
+With tax deductions for mortgage interest, real estate taxes, other state and local taxes, and charitable contributions effectively reduced or even eliminated for many taxpayers, more take the standard deduction now.